Dance of the Hours: Structure

 The piece begins with an introduction in G major, with vocal assistance in the form of a recitative which is omitted in the symphonic version.
 Then follows in sequence: the dance of the hours of dawn, the hours of day, the hours of the night and the morning.

 The episode devoted to dawn (in E major) merges with the extensive introduction to the episode dedicated to daytime hours, anticipating the rhythmic structure of four notes, which characterizes the episode.
 The transition point between the two episodes, where it marks the birth of the day, coincides with the intervention in fortissimo of the chorus ("Prodigio!
 Incanto!"), which follows a slow chromatic passage, typical of Ponchielli's style.

 After a brief episode in C♯ minor devoted to the night, based on figuration in staccato, a connected and expressive melody in E minor, played by cellos, introduces the morning.
 A new pathetic melody in A minor extends to a broad phrase with initial tone in E minor.

 A brief diminuendo precedes the attacca of the final coda in A major, a vigorous can-can in the manner of Romualdo Marenco's Ballo Excelsior (1881), introduced by an abrupt change of tempo to allegro vivacissimo.

+In popular culture

+A tune from part of the ballet was used by comedian Allan Sherman for his comic novelty song "Hello Muddah, Hello Fadduh", about a summer camper writing home to tell all the terrible things happening at camp.
+It was reused by Frank Sinatra's daughter Nancy Sinatra for her recording "Like I Do".